facebookexperimental/moq-encoder-player/README.md

 To keep the audio and video in-sync the following strategy is applied:

-- Audio renderer (`audio_circular_buffer.ts`) keeps track of last played timestamp (delivered to audio device by `source_buffer_worklet.ts`) by using PTS value in the current playing `AudioData` frame and adding the duration of the number of samples delivered.
-This information is accessible from player page via `timingInfo.renderer.currentAudioTS`, who also adds the hardware latency provided by `AudioContext`.
+- Audio renderer (`audio_player.ts`, `GapTolerantPlayer`) schedules each decoded `AudioData` frame on the AudioContext clock and exposes the media timestamp currently sounding at the speakers (already latency-adjusted) via its `playingTimestamp` stat.
+The player page mirrors it into `timingInfo.renderer.currentAudioTS`.
-- Every time we sent new audio samples to audio renderer the video renderer `video_render_buffer` (who contains YUV/RGB frames + timestamps) gets called and:
+- Every time the stats callback fires (and in the render loop) the video renderer `video_render_buffer` (who contains YUV/RGB frames + timestamps) gets called and:
   - Returns / paints the oldest closest (or equal) frame to current audio ts (`timingInfo.renderer.currentAudioTS`)
   - Discards (frees) all frames older current ts (except the returned one)
-- It is worth saying that `AudioDecoder` does NOT track timestamps, it just uses the 1st one sent and at every decoded audio sample adds 1/fs (so sample time).
-That means if we drop and audio packet those timestamps will be collapsed creating A/V out of sync.
-To work around that problem we calculate all the audio GAPs duration `timestampOffset` (by last playedTS - newTS, ideally = 0 if NO gaps), and we compensate the issued PTS by that.
+- `AudioDecoder` does NOT track timestamps, it just uses the 1st one sent and at every decoded audio sample adds 1/fs (so sample time).
+Rather than compute an explicit gap offset, `audio_decoder.ts` mirrors the decoder's input queue and reconciles it on the `dequeue` event so each output frame carries the **true source timestamp** of the chunk that produced it; `GapTolerantPlayer` re-anchors media time to that timestamp whenever a new contiguous segment starts (after an underrun/gap).

 ### src/receiver/moq_demuxer_downloader.ts